Sussex House School

 Sussex House School (commonly known as Sussex House), is a boys’ preparatory school located in Chelsea, London.
 Founded in 1952, the school occupies a house designed by Norman Shaw at 68 Cadogan Square, and since 1994 has operated as an independent charitable trust.
-It typically has a roll of around 180 pupils.
+It typically has a roll of between 180 and 190 pupils.

 Affiliated to the Church of England, pupils use nearby St Simon Zelotes as the school chapel.
-Sussex House has a strong reputation in music and drama and puts on several plays and concerts each year.
-It offers a variety of sports but is known in particular for its success in fencing.
+Sussex House offers a variety of sports but is known in particular for its success in fencing.
 The headmaster maintains links with Eton, KCS Wimbledon, St Paul's, Westminster School, and Winchester College; in any given year around 80 per cent of leavers depart for one of these institutions.

 Former pupils are known as Old Cadogans and include actor Daniel Radcliffe, author Edward St Aubyn, gerontologist Aubrey de Grey, and filmmaker Matthew Vaughn.

 History

 Sussex House School was founded in 1952 and received charitable status in 1994.